-The General Risk Control and Management Policy of the group approved by the Board of Directors establishes the mechanisms and basic principles for appropriate management of the risk/opportunity ratio, at a risk level that makes it possible to:
+The General Risk Control and Management Policy of the group approved by the Board of Directors establishes the mechanisms and basic principles for appropriate management of the risk / opportunity ratio, at a risk level that makes it possible to:

-- Attain strategic goals with controlled volatility. - Provide the maximum level of assurance to the shareholders. - Protect the results and reputation of the group. - Defend the interests of the Stakeholders and guarantee the business stability and financial strength of the group. - Contribute to meeting the SDGs, with a special focus on goals seven and thirteen.
+- Attain strategic goals with controlled volatility. - Ensure the group's corporate stability, financial strength and reputation (Stakeholders). - Contribute to meeting the SDGs, with a special focus on goals seven and thirteen. - Imbue a risk culture.

-At the operational level, the Comprehensive Risk Control and Management System is structured around a Risk Committee and an independent specialised Risk Division that analyses and quantifies the risks within the main businesses and corporate functions of the group.
+At the operational level, the Comprehensive Risk Control and Management System is structured around a Risk Committee and an independent specialised Risk Management and Internal Assurance Division, functionally reporting to the Audit and Risk Supervision Committee, that analyses and quantifies the risks within the main businesses and corporate functions of the group.